cytoscape/cytoscape-manual/docs/Styles.md

 ![](_static/images/Styles/StylesInterface.png)

-This interface allows you to create/delete/view/switch between different styles using the **Current Style** options.
-The panel displays the mapping details for a given style and is used to edit these details as well.
+This interface allows you to create/delete/view and switch between different styles using the drop-down and the **Options** menu.
+With a specific style selected, the **Style** panel displays the details for a given style and is used to edit these details as well.

 ![](_static/images/Styles/EditStyles.png)
 -   At the top of the interface, there is a drop-down for selecting